m-cain/mnemo/memory-bank/activeContext.md

 - Implemented `UpdateItem` and `DeleteItem` functions in `backend/inventory/inventory.go`.
 - Added handlers and registered routes for updating and deleting items in `backend/router/inventory_item_routes.go`.
 - Corrected `pgx` import path in `backend/inventory/inventory.go` and `backend/router/inventory_item_routes.go`.
-- Resolved `.golangci.yml` schema validation issue.
 - Implemented PUT quantity route for items in the backend.
 - Defined and implemented a standard for "Not Found" errors in the backend using `apperrors.ErrNotFound`.
+- Implemented backend location hierarchy logic (CRUD and listing).

 ## Next Steps

-- Implement location hierarchy logic in the backend.
 - Begin developing frontend components using React, TypeScript, Tailwind CSS, and Shadcn UI.

 ## Active Decisions and Considerations